teo-cozma/Craftsmen-on-the-web/README.md

             - Social media logos
             - Newsletter ?
             - ...
         - (These elements, which are common to every page, can be rendered using EJS partials.
-However, their compatibility with React seems questionable, so another method using React, or whichever framework I go with, may need to be researched.)
+However, there's a compatibility issue with React, so another method using React, or whichever framework I go with, will need to be researched.)

-    - Registration (I believe the functionalities listed here + login are doable with Laravel ; since it's PHP based, I might have an easier time going about it.
+    - Registration (I believe the functionalities listed here + login are doable with Laravel ; since it's **PHP based**, I might have an easier time going about it.
 I might...):
-        - Sign up form
+        - Sign up form :
             *(frontend)*
             - Basic info :
                 - Firstname